35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 ```
 To:

-*note: the device with "/crypto_keyfile.bin" luks should be the swap partition.*
+*Note: the device with "/crypto_keyfile.bin" luks should be the swap partition.*
 the device with "none discard" options should be the root partition.*
 ```sh
 # <name>               <device>                         <password> <options>